jonathan-paule/Demo_Terraform_CICD/Terraform_workflow/modules/VPC/README.md

 🗺️ Configures route tables:

-Public route table routes traffic to the IGW.
+1.Public route table routes traffic to the IGW.

-Private route table isolates internal resources.
+2.Private route table isolates internal resources.

 🔐 Creates security groups:

-Public SG allows inbound SSH from anywhere.
+1.Public SG allows inbound SSH from anywhere.

-Private SG allows SSH only from the public EC2 instance.
+2.Private SG allows SSH only from the public EC2 instance.

 🔑 Generates and registers an AWS key pair using a locally created TLS key.

 💻 Launches two EC2 instances:

-One in the public subnet (accessible via SSH).
+1.One in the public subnet (accessible via SSH).

-One in the private subnet (accessible only from the public EC2).
+2.One in the private subnet (accessible only from the public EC2).

 🧠 **How to Call the Module (Example for dev environment)**